editorconfig-checker/editorconfig-checker/README.md

 ##### via arguments

 If you want to play around how the tool would behave you can also pass the `--exclude` argument to the binary.
 This will accept a regular expression as well.
-If you use this argument the default excludes as well as the excludes from the `.ecrc` file will be merged together.
+The argument given will be added to the excludes as defined by your `.ecrc` (respecting both its [`Exclude`](#via-configuration) and [`IgnoreDefaults`](#ignoring-default-excludes) settings).

 For example: `ec --exclude node_modules`

-##### Generally

-Every exclude option is merged together.

-If you want to see which files the tool would check without checking them you can pass the `--dry-run` flag.

-Note that while `--dry-run` outputs absolute paths, a regular expression matches on relative paths from where the `ec` command is used.

 ## Docker